phpList/phplist-plugin-restapi/README.md

-# phplist-plugin-restapi
-### REST API plugins for phpList
+# phpList REST API plugin

-This repository contains two separate API plugins for phpList, the REST API Plugin v1 and v2.

 [![Build Status](https://travis-ci.org/phpList/phplist-plugin-restapi.svg?branch=master)](https://travis-ci.org/phpList/phplist-plugin-restapi)

+## About this plugin

+This repository contains the REST API Plugin v1 for phpList 3.
+It is contained within the `plugins` folder, along with respective documentation and plugin-specific tests.

-v1 is stable and will take PRs and bugfixes.
+v1 is stable and will take pull requests and bugfixes.

+## About the REST API plugin v2

-v2 is under active development and should be used and extended where possible.
+v2 of the REST API plugin builds on phpList 4.
+It is under active development and should be used and extended where possible.

-Both plugins are contained within the `plugins` folder, along with respective documentation and plugin-specific tests.
+It lives in a [separate repository](https://github.com/phpList/rest-api).

+There also is an old, unfinished implementation of the REST API plugin v2 in the directory [plugins/restapi2/](plugins/restapi2).
+This implementation will be removed soon.